mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

 ---

-It looks like comparing Haskell's performance with C (even just FFI) causes too much disturbance in the force for some reason, so this time I'll be comparing Haskell with Haskell, namely Megaparsec 6 (still in making) with the gold standard of fast parsing in the Haskell world—Attoparsec.
+It looks like comparing Haskell's performance with C (even just FFI) causes too much disturbance in the force, so this time I'll be comparing Haskell with Haskell, namely Megaparsec 6 (still in making) with the gold standard of fast parsing in the Haskell world—Attoparsec.

 The post is about a modification to Megaparsec extending its `Stream` type class to achieve four goals: